 Munich 1972 was the first Olympics I remember.
 Aged 8 I have hazy memories of Olga Korbut in the ring, Lasse Viren and Valery Borzov on the track, Mark Spitz in the pool and hooded men in the Village.
-The Palestinian involvement was an early indication to me the Olympics was about far more than just sport.
+The Palestinian involvement was an early indication to me the Olympics was about more than sport.
 Here in the middle of the Cold War, the US and USSR were once again battling for supremacy in Germany.

-For most of the 20th century, the US was best performed in the Olympic medal count but the Russians beat them in 1956 and 1960.
+For half of the 20th century, the US was best performed in the Olympic medal count but the Russians beat them in 1956 and 1960.
 As the space race intensified, the US regained control in the 1960s.
 In Munich it was the turn of the USSR to come out ahead.
-Behind the Americans, there was this strange thing called “East Germany” which was running a very creditable third well ahead of their western rivals despite a population of just 16 million people.
+Behind the Americans East Germany was running a very creditable third well ahead of their western rivals despite a population of just 16 million people.
 They would rub salt in fellow German wounds with another home soil victory in the World Cup two years later in the only time they would ever meet (the West lost that battle but won the war against the Dutch in the final).

 The Seoul Olympics in 1988 was the first truly global Olympics.
 It was also the first since Montreal to feature the US and the Soviets.
 East Germany were there too and they forced the Americans into third place.
 Other eastern bloc countries in the top ten were Hungary, Bulgaria and Romania.
 The Chinese dropped to 11th.
-But East Germany’s second high water mark was to mark a rapidly changing tide.
+But East Germany’s second high water mark masked a rapidly changing tide.

 In Beijing they did to the Americans what they did to the Russians four years before.
 The US had 110 medals to China’s 100 but it was 51-36 to the hosts in golds.
-China’s remarkable powerhouse economic advance was on display in Beijing and the last four years have accelerated the trend. it will be no surprise, that even without home advantage, they get more medals and golds than anyone else in London.
+China’s remarkable powerhouse economic advance was on display in Beijing and the last four years have accelerated the trend.
+It will be no surprise, even without home advantage, they get more medals and golds than anyone else in London.